FoundationMedicineInc/oracle-sage/README.md

 There is a useful utility called `sage.util.resultToJSON(result)`.

-You can pass in a `result` from a `sage.execute()` and it will transform the native oracle results into a JSON array that you can pass down to your model. eg.
+You can pass in a `result` (and optional Schema if using transform functions) from a `sage.execute()` and it will transform the native oracle results into a JSON array that you can pass down to your model. eg.

 ```javascript
 const someSQL = 'SELECT * FROM USER';